-To confirm the relationship between the categorical variables of land use and season and temperature, we fit additional models containing mean temperature as a covariate to the residuals of the original GZLMs including season and land use as fixed effects.
+To confirm the relationship between the categorical variables of land use and season and temperature, we fit additional models containing mean temperature as a covariate to the residuals of the original models including season and land use as fixed effects.
 This test explored if there was additional variation in the response variable due to temperature that was not explained by land class and season.
-To explore if the effect of temperature differed across season, we fit individual GZLMs to the above response variables including mean temperature as a covariate.
-For egg-to-adult survival, larval development, body size, and the per capita growth rate, mean temperature was calculated over the season at the tray level, and site was included as a random effect.
+To explore if the effect of temperature differed across season, we fit individual models to the above response variables including mean temperature as averaged across each season (e.g. summer or fall) as a covariate, using the same distributions and link functions.
+For egg-to-adult survival, larval development, body size, and the per capita growth rate, mean temperature was calculated over each individual season (e.g. summer and fall) at the tray level, and site was included as a random effect.
 Because mosquitoes were pooled by site for infection assays, temperature was aggregated to the site level and no random effects were included for analyses of infection metrics and VC.

 All analyses were conducted with respect to the female subset of the population, as they are the subpopulation responsible for disease transmission.
 In the case of data logger failure (N = 3), imputed means from the site were used to replace microclimate data.
 In the case of trays failing due to wildlife tampering (two urban and one suburban in the fall replicate), collected mosquitoes were used for infection assays, but trays were excluded from demographic analyses.
 For all mixed-models, significance was assessed through Wald Chi-square tests (α=0.05) and examination of 95% confidence intervals.
 Pearson residuals and Q-Q plots were visually inspected for normality.
-All mixed models were fit using the lme4 package in R.
+All mixed models were fit using the lme4 [31] package in R v.
+3.5.0 [32].
+Code to run analyses and create figures is deposited on figshare (see Declarations section below).

 Results